KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 Open Excel -> Open 📂 -> Browse 📂 and navigate to your Downloads folder.

-Excel defaults to only showing Excel files.

 To find our file, go to the dropdown in the bottom right and change it from "All Excel Files" to "All Files":

 ![All Files](assets/All_Files.png)

-There it is!

 ### 1.2 Use the Import Wizard 🪄
 Select the file and click Open.

 #### 1.2.1 Use the defaults for Step 1
-The file is Delimited (not Fixed Width).

-You *can* check "My data has headers."
+The file is delimited, with headers, so choose "Delimited" and check "My data has headers."

 #### 1.2.2 Use the defaults for Step 2
-We can see now that the file is **Tab**-delimited because the columns are correctly separated when we select **Tab** as the delimiter.
+The columns are correctly separated when **Tab** is the delimiter.

-To prove this, try unchecking **Tab** and selecting one of the other delimiters.
+(Try unchecking **Tab** and selecting another delimiter to test this.)

-#### 1.2.3 What happens if we use the defaults for Step 3
+#### 1.2.3 What happens if we use the defaults for Step 3?
-I've made a column called `films` with how many films a character has appeared in, out of the original and prequel trilogies.
+I've created a column called `films` indicating the number of films a character has appeared in (of the original and prequel trilogies).

+Luke Skywalker, for example, is in 4 of 6 films.*
-So Luke Skywalker (who technically appears as a baby in Revenge of the Sith, in addition to all the original movies) is in 4/6 films.
+**(He technically appears as a baby in Revenge of the Sith, plus all the original films)*

 But Excel has decided that 4/6 = April 6th, 2025:

 ![Date default](assets/Date_Default.png)

 #### 1.2.4 What to do instead for Step 3
-You can see that the default for Column data format is **General**, which automatically converts "date values to dates."
+The default data format is **General**, which automatically converts "date values to dates."

-You might say, why would it assume that 4/6 is a date and not a fraction?
-To which I say, great question, I have no idea why this is the default.
+Why does it assume 4/6 is a date and not a fraction?
+Great question, I have no idea why this is the default.

-The fix is to select the `films` column and change it from **General** to **Text**.
+Instead, select the `films` column, change it to **Text**, and click Finish.

 ![As text](assets/Films_as_text.png)

 Cells formatted as **Text** are displayed exactly as written.

-So select **Text** on Step 3 of the Import Wizard and click Finish.

 ## 🎨Step 2: Conditional Formatting
 There's a lot of fancy stuff you can do with conditional formatting, but I'll teach you the basics.

+We'll use the **Conditional Formatting** button on the Home tab.

 ### 2.1 Highlight Duplicates
 Highlight column J, `species`, and select the following Conditional Formatting options:

 ![Highlight duplicates](assets/Highlight_dups.png)

+To clear this (or any other conditional formatting), just select the **🧽Clear rules** button.

+**🌍Real-world usage: Gene expression analysis**
-A useful real-world example is gene expression analysis, where you have two lists of differentially expressed genes and you want to quickly see the overlap.
+You have two lists of differentially expressed genes, and you want to quickly see the overlap.
 Paste one gene list below the other (separated by a cell) and highlight duplicates.

 ### 2.2 Highlight Text that contains...
 Highlight column I, `homeworld`, select the following Conditional Formatting options, and then type `Kashyyyk` for Chewie's homeworld:

 ![Highlight text containing](assets/Highlight_text.png)

-Useful if you have specific text that you want to quickly highlight.
+**🌍Real-world usage: Reviewing `TRUE`/`FALSE` statements**
+You have a logical variable and want to scan for any `FALSE` statements.
+Color-code text that contains `FALSE` to spot it at a glance.

 ### 2.3 Highlight Values
 Highlight column C, `mass`, select the following Conditional Formatting options, and select a range of values:

 ![Between](assets/Highlight_between.png)

 As you can see, you can also select values >, <, or = specific values.

-Useful to see only significant p-values.
+**🌍Real-world usage: Identifying significant p-values**
+Highlight only p-values <= 0.05.

 ### 2.4 Color Scales
 Highlight column B, `height`, select the following Conditional Formatting options, and pick a color pallette:

 ![Color scales](assets/Color_scales.png)

-💡Note that the top and bottom of the scales are determined by the largest and smallest values in your data, respectively.
+Note that the top and bottom of the scales are determined by the largest and smallest values in your data, respectively.

 Look how the colors change if I include `0`:

 ![More color scales](assets/Color_scales_2.png)

+**🌍Real-world usage: Evaluate distribution of a continuous variable**
 Mostly useful to get a visual sense of the distribution of your data (and it looks pretty).

 ## 🗃️Step 3: Filtering